 The Oliver and District Heritage Society are working towards the creation of a Heritage Management Plan.
 The ODHS recently signed a Heritage Services Agreement to manage the Fairview Townsite with a plan to enhance and conserve the environment, preserve the natural landscape and native plants at Fairview.
 The plan also includes improved public education and interpretation of the stories of indigenous Peoples, mining and ranching that took place in the area.

-The ODHS participated in the Southern BC Historic Highway 3 Museum Tour and we had a great turn-out with many visitors coming to the ODHS.
-The response was great all across Southern BC as well!
+The ODHS was involved in the Southern BC Historic Highway 3 Museum Tour and we had a great turn-out with many visitors coming to the ODHS.
+The response was great all across Southern BC as well.

-Thank you to everyone who partook, we hope you enjoyed the experience and learned more about BC’s history.
-The ODHS hopes to participate again in 2025, stay tuned for more information.
+Thank you to everyone who participated, we hope you enjoyed the experience and learned more about BC’s history.
+The ODHS hopes to participate again in 2025.

 The ODHS participates in various community events in Oliver, where we provide information on what we do as a Society, the programs and services we offer, the heritage exhibits we display on and off-site and much more.
 We have our Heritage Booth at Roots and Fruits, Festival of the Grape and Music in the Park. we will continue to be a part of community events into 2025.